avnet-iotconnect/avnet-iotc-mtb-sdk/README.md

-This repository contains the IoTConnect ModusToolbox SDK for use with Infineon PSOC6 and similar products.
+This repository contains the IoTConnect ModusToolbox SDK for use with Infineon PSOC6, PSOC EDGE and similar products.
 Refer to the [example project](https://github.com/avnet-iotconnect/iotc-modustoolbox-example) to use as a reference when using this SDK.